ericleasemorgan/htid2books/README.md

 Downloading (#2) is trivial.
 Mash the button.

 Creating subsets (#3) is easier than one might expect.
-Yes, there are <em>many</em> duplicates in a collection, but [OpenRefine](http://openrefine.org) is <em>great</em> at normalizing ("clustering") data, and once it is normalized, duplicates can be removed confidently.
+Yes, there are <em>many</em> duplicates in a collection, but [OpenRefine](http://openrefine.org) is <em>really great</em> at normalizing ("clustering") data, and once it is normalized, duplicates can be removed confidently.
 In the end, a "refined" set of HathiTrust identifiers can be output.

 Given a set of identifiers &amp; APIs, it ought to be easy to programmatically download (#4) the many flavors of 'Trust items: PDF, OCR plain text, bibliographic metadata, and the cool JSON files with embedded part-of-speech analysis.
 This is the part which is giving me the most difficulty.
 Slow; download speeds of 1000 bytes/minute.
 Access control &amp; authentication, which I sincerely understand & appreciate.
 Multiple data structures.
-For example, the bibliographic metadata is presented as a stream of JSON, and embedded in it is an escaped XML file, which, in turn, is the manifestation of a MARC bibliographic record.
-Yikes!
+For example, the bibliographic metadata is presented as a stream of JSON, and embedded in it is an escaped XML file, which, in turn, is the manifestation of a MARC bibliographic record. <em>Yikes!</em>

 After the many flavors of content are downloaded, more interesting information can be gleaned: sentences, parts-of-speech, named entities, readability scores, sentiment measures, log-likelihood ratios, "topics" & other types of clusters, definitive characteristics of similarly classified documents, etc. In the end the researcher would have created a rich & thorough dataset (#5).